Testing for stationarity of functional time series in the frequency domain: The functional stationarity testing framework

 Note that, under $H_A$, the process constitutes a triangular array of functions.
 Inference methods are then based on in-fill asymptotics as popularized in \citet{d97} for univariate time series.
-The process is therefore observed on a finer grid as $T$ increases and more observations are available at a local level.
+The process is then considered to be observed on a finer grid as $T$ increases such that more observations are available at a local level.
 A rigorous statistical framework for locally stationary functional time series was recently provided in \citet{vde16}.
-These authors established in particular that linear functional time series can be defined by means of a functional time-varying Cram\'er representation and provided sufficient conditions in the frequency domain for the above definition to be satisfied.
+Note that weakly stationary processes are included in Definition \ref{lsp}, which then reduces to standard asymptotics.